The Old Guitarist

 The Old Guitarist is an oil painting by Pablo Picasso, which he created in late 1903 and early 1904.
 It depicts an elderly musician, a haggard man with threadbare clothing, who is hunched over his guitar while playing in the streets of Barcelona, Spain.
 It is on display at the Art Institute of Chicago as part of the Helen Birch Bartlett Memorial Collection.

 At the time of The Old Guitarists creation, Modernism, Impressionism, Post-Impressionism, and Symbolism had greatly influenced Picasso's style.
-Furthermore, El Greco, Picasso's poor standard of living, and the suicide of a dear friend influenced Picasso's style at the time which came to be known as his Blue Period.
+Furthermore, El Greco, Picasso's poor standard of living, and the suicide of his dear friend Carlos Casagemas influenced Picasso's style at the time which came to be known as his Blue Period.
 Several x-rays, infrared images and examinations by curators revealed three different figures hidden behind the old guitarist.

 Background

 At the time, having renounced his classical and traditional education and searching for fame, Picasso and his friend Carlos Casagemas moved to Paris.
 A year later, Casagemas became hopelessly miserable from a failed love affair and committed suicide.
 Picasso was greatly afflicted by this event and was soon depressed and desolate.
 In addition, Picasso was very poor.
 His poverty made him identify and relate to beggars, prostitutes and other downtrodden outcasts in society.

 These events and circumstances were the impetus for the beginning of Picasso's Blue Period which lasted from 1901 to 1904.
 The Blue Period is identified by the flat expanses of blues, greys and blacks, melancholy figures lost in contemplation, and a deep and significant tragedy.
 After the Blue Period came Picasso's Rose Period, and eventually, the Cubism movement which Picasso co-founded.